 Poching also gave an update on Jake Shorrocks and Tyrone McCarthy who both left the field early.
 Full press conference can be seen below:

-Head Coach Ian Watson has named his 19-man squad for Friday’s Betfred Super League fixture against Huddersfield Giants at the AJ Bell Stadium, 8pm kick-off.
+Head Coach Ian Watson has named his 19-man squad for Friday’s Betfred Super League fixture against Huddersfield Giants at the The Salford Stadium, 8pm kick-off.

 Ben Nakubuwai returns to the squad after having to miss out last weekend due to failing a concussion assessment following the loss to Leigh Centurions.